mas-bandwidth/yojimbo/ROADMAP.md

 ## 0.6.0 - netcode.io and reliable.io

+Adds support for packet fragmentation and reassembly.

-Yojimbo client/server rebuilt on top of netcode.io and reliable.io
+Yojimbo client and server completely rebuilt on top of netcode.io and reliable.io

 ## 0.7.0 - QoS